Future Fuels for Flight and Freight Competition (F4C)

 The F4C was launched on the 27 April 2017 by the Department for Transport (DfT) to promote the development of an advanced low carbon fuels industry within the UK, including supplier capabilities and skills in relevant technologies, while maximising value for money for the taxpayer.

-The F4C will provide up to £20 million in capital grant funding over 3 years (2018-21) for major demonstration projects providing transformative and innovative solutions.
+The F4C will provide up to £20 million in capital grant funding over 3 years (2018-21).
+Through the scheme, DfT aim to increase domestic production of advanced low carbon fuels capable of tackling emissions from the hard-to-decarbonise aviation and HGV sectors in pursuit of long-term UK decarbonisation targets.
 The F4C will also provide up to £2 million of Project Development Funding in 2017-18 to support the development of proposals.

 The following diagram outlines the steps within the F4C, from initial interest to final projects.

 You must pass Stage One to be eligible for Stage Two.
 Stage One is a detailed application stage where your project will be reviewed by the Expert Selection Panel.